crsh/Scroll-to-Top/README.md

-# Scroll-to-Top
+# Jump up, jump up, and get down!

-Discourse Scroll to Top Theme Component
+Discourse theme component to jump to top or bottom of the page